GoutamKuiri99/GoutamKuiri99/README.md

 <h2>📌 Quote I live by:</h2>

 > “Data is the new oil.
-But unlike oil, it’s renewable, clean, and full of possibilities.” – Unknown
+But unlike oil, it’s renewable, clean, and full of possibilities.”